NFive/nfive.github.io/docs/getting-started-troubleshooting.md

 title: Troubleshooting
 ---

-## Server Errors

-### Expected Warnings
+## Expected Warnings

 The following FiveM server warnings are expected and safe to ignore:

-- `INFO: No channel links found in configuration file.`
 - `Couldn't find resource sessionmanager.`

+## Server Errors

 ### Database

 - `mysql Error: -1 : Unable to connect to any of the specified MySQL hosts.`

-  Check your `resources\nfive\config\database.yml` configuration and that a MySQL database is running and available.
+  Check your `nfive\config\database.yml` configuration is correct and that a MySQL database is running and available.

-- `MySql.Data.MySqlClient.MySqlPacket.ReadString` or similar MySQL string error
+- `MySql.Data.MySqlClient.MySqlPacket.ReadString` or similar MySQL read error

   Make sure your database charset is correctly set for NFive.
-See [Database Setup](dbsetup#configure) for instructions.
+See [Database Setup](database#configuration) for instructions.

 ### FiveM License Key